 The integration of satellite and terrestrial networks obviously calls for adequate resource allocation schemes, considering traffic variations across the entire network as well as the characteristics of the various links over which data delivery should be carried out.
 Given the high heterogeneity of networks in play, an efficient resource allocation concept must be implemented at the different layers of the protocol stack.
 In a first instance, the simultaneous use of different frequency bands as well as the opportunistic access of the same one will have to be properly coordinated by means of adequate cognitive systems.
 As such, efficient spectrum management will be of paramount importance to mitigate and where possible avoid cross-link interference.
-In turn, the capacity request from different vertical services will have to properly map on different resource allocation schemes will have to be developed, depending on the different traffic flavor and network condition variations over time.
+In turn, the capacity request from different vertical services will have to properly map on different network slices, to properly met QoS guarantees across the entire network.
+To this end, efficient joint resource allocation schemes will have to be developed, depending on the different traffic flavor and network condition variations over time.
 Therefore, the use of Al/ML concepts will play an important role, especially in the short-term prediction of operative network conditions, as it will be instrumental to efficient network selection and therefore the consequent resource allocation.